Go to JKU Homepage

 Michael Tumpel

-Head of the Institute of Tax Management
+Head of the Institute for Business and Tax Management